zarrar1607/TinyLidarNet/Readme.md

 ## Reproducing the same Results as in Paper
 1. <strong>Dataset Availability:</strong> The dataset used for training the model is located in the Dataset folder.
 This data was collected during the 12th F1TENTH Competition held in CPS-IOT Week 2023 and is stored as bag files.
 New dataset can be collected and aggregated with the exsisitng ones, that are provided in this GitHub repository.
 2. <strong>Model Training:</strong> The existing model is trained using 85% of the aggregated data from the bag files.
 To reproduce the results from the paper, follow these steps:
-    - Navigate to the [Inference](#inference) section to test the existing model.
+    - Navigate to the *[Inference](#inference)* section to test the existing model.
-    - Or you can just train the model using train.py by running and then navigating to [Inference](#inference) section.
+    - Or you can just train the model using train.py by running and then navigating to *[Inference](#inference)* section.
     ```
     python train.py
     ```
+3. Reproducing the Simulation Results: To replicate the simulation results presented in our paper, we leverage the simulation environment provided by BDEvan5, as detailed in their repository - *[link](https://github.com/BDEvan5/f1tenth_benchmarks?tab=readme-ov-file)* accompanying the paper titled - *[Unifying F1TENTH Autonomous Racing: Survey, Methods and Benchmarks](https://arxiv.org/pdf/2402.18558)*.
+Follow these steps:
+    - Refer to the instructions outlined in the *[Repository](https://github.com/BDEvan5/f1tenth_benchmarks/blob/master/README.md)* to set up the necessary environment.
+    - Execute the script *[generate_benchmark_results.py](https://github.com/zarrar1607/TinyLidarNet/blob/main/Benchmark/f1tenth_benchmarks/benchmark_results/generate_benchmark_results.py)*.
+This script utilizes the pretrained models stored in  *[this directory](https://github.com/zarrar1607/TinyLidarNet/tree/main/Benchmark/f1tenth_benchmarks/zarrar)*  to produce benchmark results.
+    ```
+    python3 generate_benchmark_results.py
+    ```
+    - After generating the results, visualize them using the Jupyter notebook *[tiny_notebook.ipynb](https://github.com/zarrar1607/TinyLidarNet/blob/main/Benchmark/f1tenth_benchmarks/benchmark_results/tiny_notebook.ipynb)*

-By following these steps, you can reproduce the exact results reported in the paper
+By following these steps, you can reproduce the figures and outcomes discussed in our paper.

 ## Data Collection
 Open a terminal and change to the TinyLidarNet directory: